Alexandria “Blue Boy”

 Icon of American Philately

 The “Blue Boy” is much more than just a postage stamp.
 It is a story of star-crossed lovers.
 It is an icon of philately that has captivated generation after generation.
 It is a void that has plagued the albums of all but a handful of collectors.
 It is, in short, a thread in the fabric of American history, and the opportunity to own such items only rarely arises.
-We are honored to be the ones to return this remarkable item once again to the philatelic marketplace.
+We are honored have been the ones to return this remarkable item once again to the philatelic marketplace.
+The “Blue Boy” was the first lot in our June 22, 2019 auction.

 The uniqueness of the “Blue Boy,” combined with the incredibly unlikely and romantic story of its use and eventual preservation, make this a singularly celebrated and desirable cover in all of American philately.